danbev/learning-iot/doc/osclloscope.md

 ### Time grid (horizontal)
-So we have a grid of unit for time which is not showing up on my scope by default (actually it was but as dots and the intensity was not very large) and thi can be adjusted by pressing the `DISPLAY` button and then going to the second meny (by pressing F5) and then I changed the `Grid` to be `Real line` and increased the intensity.
+So we have a grid of unit for time which is not showing up on my scope by default (actually it was but as dots, and the intensity was not very large) and this can be adjusted by pressing the `DISPLAY` button and then going to the second meny (by pressing F5) and then I changed the `Grid` to be `Real line` and increased the intensity.